 Accessibility features fall into three groups: environmental features, communication features, and other features.
 You’ll be required to provide more information for any of the features you select so that guests can decide if your Experience is suitable for them based on their individual needs.

 These relate to the locations in which your experience takes place.

 - Accessible bathroom

-Provide information about whether there is a bathroom that has no steps to access and ample turning space for a wheelchair.
-Highlight any additional features such as grab bars for the toilet, an emergency pull cord or if sink pipes are covered to prevent burns.
+Provide information about whether there is a bathroom available to guests during the experience that has no steps to access and ample turning space for a wheelchair.
+Highlight any additional accessibility features such as grab bars for the toilet, an emergency pull cord or if sink pipes are covered to prevent burns.

 - Disabled parking spot

 Provide information about how many disabled parking spots (at least 8 feet wide or 2.5 meters) are available, and how far they are from the experience meeting point.
 Where there are shuttles or public transportation, let guests know if these vehicles are accessible.

 Assess the facilities and paths where your experience takes place.
 Select this feature if doorways and hallways are at least 32 inches (82 centimeters) wide with a firm, slip-resistant surface, no steps, and little or no slope.
 If your Experience takes place across multiple locations, be sure to add information about the terrain of each location.

 Think about the environment where the experience takes place and assess the sensory aspects.
 Provide information about the lighting, noise, smells and how crowded the area might be.